Jonathan Papelbon: 2005

-Papelbon made his major league debut with the Red Sox on July 31, 2005 against the Minnesota Twins, in which he went 51/3 innings, struck out seven batters and issued five walks in Boston's 4–3 victory.
+Papelbon made his major league debut with the Red Sox on July 31, 2005, against the Minnesota Twins, in which he went 51/3 innings, struck out seven batters and issued five walks in Boston's 4–3 victory.
 He did not receive a decision.
-He earned his first major league win on September 12, pitching three scoreless innings in an extra-inning game against the Toronto Blue Jays.
+Papelbon earned his first major league win on September 12, pitching three scoreless innings in an extra-inning game against the Toronto Blue Jays.
 In two postseason appearances in 2005, he pitched four scoreless innings against the eventual World Series Champion Chicago White Sox.
 The Red Sox had plans of slotting Papelbon into their starting rotation prior to the regular season in 2006.
 However, the incumbent closer, Keith Foulke, proved to be ineffective trying to come back from an injury-plagued 2005.

 2006

-In April 2006, he changed his hair to a Mohawk style, after Charlie Sheen's character Ricky Vaughn from the film Major League due to a wager with teammate Kevin Youkilis in which they bet whether he could start the season with 10 scoreless innings.
+In April 2006, Papelbon changed his hair to a Mohawk style, after Charlie Sheen's character Ricky Vaughn from the film Major League due to a wager with teammate Kevin Youkilis in which they bet whether he could start the season with 10 scoreless innings.

-On April 5, the second game of the 2006 season, Papelbon recorded his first career save against the Texas Rangers.
+On April 5, the third game of the 2006 season, Papelbon recorded his first career save, against the Texas Rangers.
 On April 29, he set a major league record with his 10th save, against the Tampa Bay Devil Rays, becoming the first rookie in major league history to record double-digit saves in the month of April.
 He subsequently received the Delivery Man of the Month Award for April.
 In early September, Papelbon injured his shoulder.
 When the Red Sox were eliminated from playoff contention, he was shut down for the remainder of the season to rest.
 The team considered using Papelbon as a starter due to his shoulder problems, but he was moved back to the bullpen before the start of the 2007 season and remained the team's closer.
 Papelbon in 2006 saved 35 games, struck out 75 batters in 68 innings, and held opposing batters to a .167 batting average.